fhag/raspi-info/README.md

 The created file can be parsed for some statistical analysis the lines are fixed length.

-**Features**
+**how to use**

-setup = Description of setup is added to file name and stored to textfile.
+- setup = Description of setup is added to file name and stored to textfile.

-timeout = number of seconds to apply checking.
+- timeout = number of seconds to apply checking.

-command line
+bash command line
 ```console
 $ python3 raspi.py -h
 usage: raspi.py [-h] [-t] [setup [setup ...]]